capagh/NetBSD10.1-B-W-Mac/README.md

 ```
 # umount /targetroot
 ```
-14.(optional) Type “pdisk /dev/wd0c” (“c” here represents the entire drive) to learn more about partitions.
+16.(optional) Type “pdisk /dev/wd0c” (“c” here represents the entire drive) to learn more about partitions.
 Type “p” to print the partition table.
 Do not run any other command.
 Make note of the leftmost numbers associated with the partitions as you’ll need this to boot from Open Firmware later on.
 In particular, note the number associated with the HFS/HFS+ partition and also with the AU/X Root partition.
 Type “q” to quit.

-15. Actually install NetBSD!
+17. Actually install NetBSD!
 Type:
 ```
-# asysinst
+# sysinst
 ```
 to run the installer. **Do NOT** select option “a” as this will demolish the partitions.
 Instead select option “c: Re-install sets or install additional set.” then “yes” then “b: wd0 ...” then “a: Full installation” (or as desired) then “a: CD-ROM / DVD” (or as desired.)

 Note: If you use networking, be sure to specify “100baseTX” instead of the default “autoselect” so ethernet functions correctly.

-16. You’ll  now be asked to set up entropy.
+18. You’ll  now be asked to set up entropy.
 The way I did it is with option “c: Load raw binary random data.”

 In Terminal.app on my M1:
 ```